How to Save Money on Car Repairs

 A striking observation about the data we collected: Choosing a low-priced shop doesn’t mean you’ll get lousy work.
 In fact, low-priced shops were more likely to receive high marks from their surveyed customers than high-priced shops.
-As the figure below shows, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 87 percent of their surveyed customers, while shops with price comparison scores above $113 received such favorable ratings from only 68 percent of their surveyed customers.
+As the figure below indicates, shops with price comparison scores of less than $87 were rated “superior” for “doing work properly on the first try” by 87 percent of their surveyed customers, on average, while shops with price comparison scores above $113 received such favorable ratings from only 71 percent of their surveyed customers.

 Independent Shops vs. Dealers

 Our advice: If the work you need is not covered by a new-car warranty, use an independent shop.
 We consistently find that prices charged by dealers are significantly higher than those at independent shops, and that dealers don’t offer better quality service.

 For Expensive Repairs, Get Several Estimates

 If you know what repairs you need, compare prices by calling several shops for quotes: Our undercover shoppers find this surprisingly easy.

 If you don’t know what’s wrong with your car, call one or more shops and describe the symptoms.
 Shops might be able to tell you over the phone what’s likely to be wrong and give you a price.
 If so, get quotes from several shops.